Treboš

 Treboš (Требош, Trebosh) is a village in the municipality of Želino, North Macedonia.

+History

+Treboš is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 33 Christian households, 2 bachelors and 3 widows.

+According to the 1467-68 Ottoman defter, Treboš exhibits largely Slavic Orthodox population with a presence of Vlach ones.

 Demographics

 According to the 2002 census, the village had a total of 2388 inhabitants.
 Ethnic groups in the village include: